Ray Depth allows you to configure settings that limit the ray recursion based on ray type. Higher values will increase render time.

 Specifies the total maximum recursion depth of any ray in the scene (Diffuse + Transmission + Specular <= Total).

 Defines the maximum ray diffuse depth bounces.
 Zero Diffuse is equal to disabling diffuse illumination.
 Increasing the depth will add more bounced light to the scene, which can be especially noticeable in interiors.
 You may notice subtle differences when increasing the diffuse bounces incrementally.
 For example, the top of the cube has no light on it with the Diffuse set to 1, whereas it is visible with the Diffuse set to 2.

 Below is an example showing the dramatic difference that Diffuse ray depth can have in an interior scene.
 Note the effect of the bounced light on the floor behind the door when rendering with ray depth 2 compared to ray depth 1 and 0.

-We can see a difference in the appearance and render time when increasing the ray depth in the production interior scene below:
+We can see a difference in the appearance (and render time) when increasing the ray depth in the production scenes below: